Charge transport properties in a novel holographic quantum phase transition model: Introduction

 where $\sigma_Q$ is known as the intrinsic conductivity \cite{Davison:2015taa}.
 From the modified Drude formula \eqref{Holographic modify formula}, the low-frequency conductivity for incoherent metallic phases attributes to two compositions: the coherent contribution due to momentum relaxation and the incoherent contribution due to the intrinsic current relaxation.
 Since we could expect that the charge transport behaviors in the normal and novel metallic phases we found in holographic EMDA model \cite{Fu:2022qtz} could be different, the careful study on the AC conductivity at low frequency could help to further understand the normal and novel phases.

 We organize the paper as follows.
 In section \ref{sec-EMDA-model}, we review the holographic EMDA model proposed in \cite{Donos:2014uba,Fu:2022qtz}.
-Then, in section \ref{sec-dcres}, we calculate the DC resistivity and study its scaling behavior at low temperatures.
+Then, in section \ref{sec-dcres}, we calculate the DC resistivity and DC thermal conductivity and study its scaling behavior at low temperatures.
 Section \ref{sec-ac} is dedicated to the properties of low-frequency AC conductivities.
 Finally, in section \ref{sec-con}, we conclude the paper by presenting a summary and a discussion.